home-assistant/home-assistant.io/source/_integrations/aws_data.markdown

 ---

 The `aws_data` gives you an option to monitor services inside your [Amazon Web Services](https://aws.amazon.com/) account.
-Right now it's monitoring only [EC2](https://aws.amazon.com/ec2/), [S3](https://aws.amazon.com/S3/), [Cost Explorer](https://aws.amazon.com/aws-cost-management/aws-cost-explorer/).
+Right now, it's monitoring only [EC2](https://aws.amazon.com/ec2/), [S3](https://aws.amazon.com/S3/), [Cost Explorer](https://aws.amazon.com/aws-cost-management/aws-cost-explorer/).

 ## Setup

-In order to make the `aws_data` integration work you need to setup an access key.
+In order to make the `aws_data` integration work you need to set up an access key.
 The best way to create the key is going to the console's [IAM](https://us-east-1.console.aws.amazon.com/iam/home) page, creating the appropriate user with minimal permissions for the services, also producing the key is on the created user's page.

 **Appropriate permissions for each service:**